MechanicalRabbit/DataKnots.jl/test/shapes.md

     decoration(str_shp, :tag, String, "")
     #-> ""

-`InputShape` and `OutputShape` are nominal shapes that describe the structure of the query input and the query output.
+`InputShape` and `OutputShape` are derived shapes that describe the structure of the query input and the query output.

 To describe the query input, we specify the shape of the input elements, the